award

 ARE ONLY PERSONAL VEHICLES COVERED?

-Generally, lemon law is applicable to vehicles used for personal, rather than business, purposes.
+Generally, lemon law applies to vehicles used for personal purposes, rather than business purposes.
 This encompasses vehicles used for everyday household activities and commuting.

 DO BUSINESS VEHICLES QUALIFY?